tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 rrc      00 001 111  1  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
 Need to handle carry bit.

 Arithmetic:
 dad RP   00 RP1 001  1  16 bit add.
-Add register pair(RP: B:C or D:E) to H:L. And set carry bit.
+Add register pair(RP: B:C or D:E) to H:L, into H:L. And set carry bit.
 inr D    00 DDD 101  1  Increment register DDD.
 To do, set flags: ZSPA. dcr D    00 DDD 101  1  Decrement register DDD.
 To do, set flags: ZSPA. inx RP   00 RP0 011  1  Increment a register pair (a 16 bit value): B:C, D:E, H:L. To do: increment the stack pointer.